Changing

 Evaluation

-To discover both how judgmental they are and how they evaluate, use evaluative question:
+To discover both how judgmental they are and how they evaluate, use question that seek evaluation:

 How good would you say it is?